FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks: Empirical Validation

-All time measurements reported in this paper were taken on a node with 1 CPU core, 1 NVIDIA MIG GPU, 32GB of CPU memory and 10 GB of GPU memory, allocated from the Della cluster of Princeton Research Computing.
+For FBApro, we separately measure the setup and running time using CPU and GPU.
+We also measure the amortized application time per sample when the precomputed projection is applied to all 50 samples as a single input matrix.
+All time measurements were taken on a node with 1 CPU core, 1 NVIDIA MIG GPU, 32GB of CPU memory and 10 GB of GPU memory, allocated from the Della cluster of Princeton Research Computing.

-The code implementing FBApro is available at \url{https://github.com/Singh-Lab/FBApro}.
-All code required to reproduce the figures in the paper is available, although the data used must be sourced separately.
-The repository also contains toy models and examples.
-All code was written in Python \cite{python}.
-While many python libraries were used directly and as dependencies, of particular relevance to the method implementations and data processing are COBRApy \cite{ebrahim2013cobrapy}, troppo \cite{ferreira2020troppo}, scipy \cite{2020SciPy-NMeth}, numpy \cite{harris2020array}, PyTorch \cite{paszke2019pytorch}, Pandas \cite{reback2020pandas, mckinney-proc-scipy-2010}, Seaborn \cite{seaborn} and Matplotlib \cite{matplotlib}.
-Development was primarily done in Pycharm and Jupyter \cite{jupyter}.